RayaneCTX/ECE264-Summer-2021/PA03/README.md

 ```
 make run-debug
 ```
 to do the same but also run the executable.
 Note that if your program expects inputs through `argv` (as the template main.c does), you'll need to navigate to the bottom of the Makefile and add the arguments in the appropriate location in the run-debug recipe.
 Alternatively, you may simply use the command line directly CS 159 style.

+If you decide to compile directly without using the Makefile, make sure the compilation command uses `-Wall -Wextra -Wvla -Werror`.
+If you are compiling a unit test, remove `-Wvla` because acutest uses it.
+Once again, we are using these flags to compile your code for grading.
+If we cannot compiler your code, and it is not a problem on our end, you will receive a zero.

 ## Testing Your Code